mjclawrence/soci385_f21/assignments/assignment_06/assignment_06.md

 `health`: Self-reported condition of health, coded "Excellent" "Good", "Fair", or "Poor"

-`class`: Self-reported social class, coded "Working class", "Lower class", "Middle class", or "Upper class"
+`class`: Self-reported social class, coded "Lower class", "Working class", "Middle class", or "Upper class"

 `sex`: Self-reported sex, coded "Female" or "Male"

 ### Questions

-1. Finish cleaning the variables you downloaded from the GSS.
-The worksheet should help you get started.
+1. Finish cleaning the variables selected from the GSS.
+The notebook we used in class should help you.
 Note that you have to clean the `health` and `class` variables on your own.

 2. Is there a significant difference in mean hours worked last week between respondents identifying with the lower class and respondents identifying with the working class?
 Why or why not?